MiracleDevs/Paradigm.WindowsAppSDK/README.md

 ```

 ## Change log

+Version `1.1.10`
+- Modified LegacyConfigurationService to support content from multiple configuration files.

 Version `1.1.9`
 - Modified TelemetryService to restore the session id if changed while debouncing an event.